matirosero/mro-cit-front-end-registration/README.md

 ### user-additional-contacts

 For admins.
-Creates and processes the form form that handles a user's additional contacts.
+Creates (via CMB2) and processes the form form that handles a user's additional contacts.

-TODO: only subscribe/unsubscribe when member is not pending
+Only subscribes/unsubscribes from Mailchimp when member is not pending.

 ### registration